DougForrest/treasurydirect-bulk-valuation-app/Readme.md

 ## Steps:

 1. Download or clone the source repository.
+2. Install the required libraries

+> pip install -r requirements.txt

-2. Run the following command line in the source root directory
+3. Run the app with the following command line in the source root directory

 >`python get_values.py '~/path/to/input.csv'`